List Of Frustrations Inflicted By My Tenant While I Was Trying To Get A Tan

-While I was away I had a few tedious interactions with one of my tenants.
-I don’t know what I did that was so terrible in my past, but for some reason Karma has deemed it appropriate for my tenant’s to always become problematic during my annual leave.
-Typical.
+While I was away I had a few tedious moments with one of my tenants that got right on my tits.
+I don’t know what I did that was so terrible in my past life, but I felt Karma unleashed her wrath.

 Schedule of events that irritated me